SkyMound/ConvergenceToolbox/README.md

 5. Run Convergence.
 Wait until you're on the main menu.

-6. Run `ConvergenceToolbox.exe`, afer few seconds you should see your CTB version in the top left corner of Convergence.
+6. Run `ConvergenceToolbox.exe`, after few seconds you should see your CTB version in the top left corner of Convergence.
 Check `Enable AutoSplit` and start a new game.

 >**Note**
 >For all the other tools except Autosplit, you just need Convergence to be up and running before running CTB.